 This makes me go back to a point I’ve made many times before: Someone needs to bring back the lightweight, cost-effective, short-travel dual suspension bike.
 At one point, Santa Cruz made a $1,700 Superlight dualie that was about 28 pounds.
 Someone needs to bring a bike like that back.
 I realize it’s not 2005 anymore, sure.
 But could you get a light, responsive, modernized XC speed machine for $2,200?
 I’ll bet someone out there could do it.

 I think that, to be as fair as possible, I also need to do another demo with something a little more race-oriented.
+I’ve gotten close with the Trek EX 8.7 trail bike I rode in Santa Cruz.
+But I’d really like to try an Orbea Oiz or Salsa Spearfish.

 Keep in mind, this might be exactly the bike you need.
 But if your preferences are more like mine, you might have to swipe left on this one.